ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 #### Notes

 - iTerm2's inline images feature is a part of its file download and display protocol.
 Terminal ctrl currenty supports only the inline image display command of this protocol and some of its relevant arguments.
 These arguments should be in key=value pairs, delimited with semicolons.
-- The image data must be base64 encoded.
+- The image `data` must be base64 encoded.
-- The "inline" argument is mandatory and its value must be 1.
+- The `inline` argument is mandatory and its value must be 1.
-- The "width" and "height" arguments are optional.
+- The `width` and `height` arguments are optional.
 They are given as a number followed by a unit, or the word "auto":
-    - N:    N character cells.
+    - `N`:    `N` character cells.
-    - Npx:  N pixels.
+    - `N`px:  `N` pixels.
 Valid range is 1 to 10000
-    - N%:   N percent of the page width or height.
+    - `N`%:   `N` percent of the page width or height.
 Valid range is 1 to 1000.
-    - auto: The image's original size will be used.
+    - `auto`: The image's original size will be used.
 - If the image doesn't fit into the vertical margins of the page and the sixel scrolling mode (**DECSDM**) is enabled, then the page will be scrolled at the margins.
 Otherwise the image will be cropped.

 ## [Supported Window Actions and Reports](#window-ops)